daudix/daudix.one/content/about/index.md

 Hello there!
 My name is David, you may know me by my online handle Daudix.

-> Although Daudix may appear as just my online handle, it's actually slightly different persona; perhaps more silly and honest than the more "official" David, but they're so tightly tied together so it's fine to use whatever you like.
+> Although Daudix may appear as just my online handle, it's actually slightly different persona; perhaps more silly and honest than the "official" David, but they're so tightly tied together so it's fine to use whatever you like.

 I'm from the Siberian part of Russia, but currently live in <abbr title="If you know you know">▒▓░▒▓░</abbr>.